jaggzh/prp/README.md

   libjpeg-dev:
     was_installed: true
     was_manual: true  # Won't mark as auto on cleanup
+  libpng-dev:
+    was_installed: false
+    was_manual: false  # Was installed by this project
 ```

 The generated meta-package is just a standard Debian package that depends on your tracked packages.
 No magic, no lock-in.

+When you `prp t package-name`, PRP:
+1. Records the package's current state (installed/not installed, manual/auto)
+2. Installs the package via `sudo apt install -y` (unless `-I` flag used)
+3. Adds to tentative list for later confirmation with `prp a`

 ## Contributing